Yaroster/skoomaDen.me/src/content/posts/Contrasting_China_Brown_Economy.md

 Both [Kerry Brown](https://www.kcl.ac.uk/people/kerry-brown)’s *[Xi: A Study in Power](https://www.amazon.com/Xi-Study-Power/dp/1785788086)* and [Elizabeth Economy](https://www.hoover.org/profiles/elizabeth-economy)’s *[The Third Revolution](https://www.amazon.com/Third-Revolution-Jinping-Chinese-State/dp/0190866071)* offer valuable insights into the complex and multifaceted nature of [Xi Jinping](https://en.wikipedia.org/wiki/Xi_Jinping)’s leadership.
 Brown provides a detailed analysis of Xi’s efforts to consolidate power within China, portraying him as a leader focused primarily on internal stability and maintaining the Party’s dominance.
 His work highlights the more conservative aspects of Xi’s leadership, emphasizing continuity over radical reform.

 *In contrast, Economy’s analysis presents Xi as a transformative figure*, whose leadership extends beyond China’s borders.
-Her depiction of Xi’s “[Third Revolution](https://www.amazon.com/Third-Revolution-Jinping-Chinese-State/dp/0190866071)” showcases his ambition to reshape the global order, using both economic and political power to export China’s model and influence international norms.
+Her depiction of Xi’s “[Third Revolution](https://www.amazon.com/Third-Revolution-Jinping-Chinese-State/dp/0190866071)” showcases his ambition to reshape the global order, using both economic and political power to export China’s model and influence international norDr.
 Economy’s work underscores Xi’s role as a global strategist, one who is redefining China’s place in the world.

 *Ultimately*, I believe both [Brown](https://www.kcl.ac.uk/people/kerry-brown) and [Economy](https://www.hoover.org/profiles/elizabeth-economy) capture essential aspects of [Xi Jinping](https://en.wikipedia.org/wiki/Xi_Jinping)’s leadership.
 Brown’s focus on domestic control highlights the importance of stability and continuity in Xi’s approach, while Economy’s emphasis on global ambition reflects the broader significance of Xi’s policies on the world stage.
 Xi’s leadership is about balancing these two forces—ensuring that China remains stable and powerful at home while positioning it as a global leader.